eloitay/Synthid-Bypass/README.md

 | :----------------------------------------------------------------: | :----------------------------------------------------------------: |
 | <img src="synthid_analysis/watermark_pattern_01.jpeg" width="400"> | <img src="synthid_analysis/watermark_pattern_02.jpeg" width="400"> |

 An interesting observation was that the watermark pattern is not deterministic; regenerating the same prompt results in a different noise pattern each time.
-This suggested that the watermark is a form of structured noise added late in the generation process.
+This suggested that the watermark is not predictable for each generation.

 ### From Visualization to Bypass